rmi-mobility-data-science/replicaEVSE/README.md

 1. Persons who live in Mobile housing don't have EVs.
 This might change soon.

 1. For the WA-TES project, we consider everyone whos desitination ends in WA.
-We also use destination county as a proxy for their home county.
+We also use destination county as a proxy for their home county for non LDV segments.
+LDVs have a home county since they are in the population table.

+### WA stock rollover sampling

+1. If there are more people in a county, vehicle type, domicile, powertrian, combination: sample the remainder from the full county population.
+This should randomize who has two vehicles.